-Compensation and Leadership Talent Committee

-Roles and Responsibilities:

-- Reviews and adopts the executive compensation philosophy for the Company; - Reviews the Company's initiatives to attract, develop and retain key employees on an ongoing basis and, with the full Board, reviews succession plans for key executive positions; - Reviews and recommends to the Board, the compensation of the CEO; - In consultation with the CEO, approves the compensation of the executive officers, other than the CEO, and approves the compensation of other senior executives of the Company and its subsidiaries: - Oversees and administers the Company's equity performance incentive plans; - Establishes the performance measures and goals and verifies the achievement of performance goals under performance-based incentive compensation and equity plans; and - Reviews the Company's share ownership guidelines for selected senior executives.
+Compensation and Leadership Talent Committee Roles and Responsibilities: Committee Members: Reviews and adopts the executive compensation philosophy for the Company; Greeniaus (I) Reviews the Company's initiatives to attract, develop and retain key employees on an ongoing basis and, with the full Board, reviews succession plans for key executive positions; Hudson (I) Kerr (C, I) J. Miller (I) Reviews and recommends to the Board, the compensation of the CEO; Thomas (Í) In consultation with the CEO, approves the compensation of the executive officers, other than the CEO, and approves the compensation of other senior executives of the Company and its subsidiaries; Number of meetings during 2016: 8 Oversees and administers the Company's equity performance incentive plans; - Establishes the performance measures and goals and verifies the achievement of performance goals under performance-based incentive compensation and equity plans; and Reviews the Company's share ownership guidelines for selected senior executives.
 The Compensation Committee's primary processes for establishing and overseeing executive compensation are described in the Compensation Discussion & Analysis under the heading "Compensation Philosophy and Basic Principles" on page 35.
+Independence Each member of the Compensation and Leadership Talent Committee is independent in accordance with the standards set forth in Interpublic's Corporate Governance Guidelines and the NYSE Listing Standards.
+Corporate Governance Committee • Roles and Responsibilities: Committee Members: Oversees corporate governance issues and makes recommendations to the Board; Carter-Miller (C, I) Identifies, evaluates, and recommends candidates for nomination to the Board and the appointment of Board committee members; Ellinger (I) Guilfoile (I) Hudson (I)